 Alanna Sklover, Director of Lifelong Learning

-Rabbi Alanna Sklover began working at GJC as Student Rabbi in 2011, and joined the staff full time as Rabbi Educator in 2013.
+Rabbi Alanna Sklover began working at GJC as Student Rabbi in 2011, and joined the staff full time as Director of Lifelong Learning in 2013.
 She received her rabbinic ordination from the Reconstructionist Rabbinical College with a specialization in the congregational rabbinate.
 A believer in the transformative power of youth group, Jewish summer camp, and experiential learning models, Rabbi Sklover brings her enthusiasm for creative Jewish education and passion about working with mindful Jewish communities to her work at GJC.
-During her time in rabbinical school, she held many student positions and internships including Student Rabbi at Or Haneshamah in Ottawa, ON, Program coordinator for No'ar Hadash: the Reconstructionist Youth Movement, and Rosh Tefillah (worship coordinator) for Ramah Day Camp in Philadelphia.
 Prior to rabbinical school, she served as Youth Director at Congregation Beth Emeth in Wilmington, DE.
 Rabbi Sklover holds a BA in Theater and Religion from Goucher College and has also studied at the Hebrew University in Jerusalem and the Conservative Yeshiva.
 She lives in West Mt.
-Airy with her wife, Rebecca Kirzner, and their daughter, Bina Yael.
+Airy with her wife Rebecca Kirzner, and their daughter, Bina Yael.

 Ariel Silverman is very excited to return this fall for her third year as the Gan (kindergarten) teacher at the Germantown Jewish Centre Religious School.
 Before coming to GJC, she taught first grade at another congregation for five years, and worked in the classroom as a teen aide for six years.
 When she's not in the classroom, she is a student working towards an education degree.